NantelBiomechLab/DatasetManager.jl/docs/src/examples/sources.md

     This feature has not been implemented yet in MATLAB.

-A single trial will likely have multiple files which contain data associated with that trial.
-In such a case, different code will most likely be needed to read each file (e.g. due to different file types or formatting).
+It is common for data to be stored in different ways, such as text-delimited files and binary files.
+Therefore, different code will most likely be needed to read the different formats.
+DatasetManager calls these different data storage formats 'sources', and different functions can be written specific to each type of source.

 A simple implementation of a source for an OpenSim `.mot` file follows: